vmware/cloud-network-setup/README.md

 `RefreshTimer=`

-Specifies the time interval, is the amount of time taken to retrive the data from metadata endpoint.
+Specifies the time interval, is the amount of time taken to retrieve the data from metadata endpoint.

 The `[Network]` section takes following Keys: